Lindt8/ng-imager/docs/dev/architecture.md

 ---

-## 11. Fast vs List Mode: Modifiers of the Default Pipeline
+## 11. Fast and List options: Modifiers of the Default Pipeline

 There is a **single unified pipeline**.
 “Fast” and “list” are orthogonal **modifiers** of its behavior, not separate pipelines or modes that change control flow.